Back to School Sale: $100 OFF Sitewide Shop now

 During the 18th century, the world began to set the beauty standard of having smooth porcelain-like skin for women.
 Thus, having no facial and body hair started to be imposed as a mandate for women.
 During this period, women used waxes, tree resins, or shoemakers to remove hair from their bodies, yet all of these methods were extremely painful.
 Many industrial or homemade depilators were introduced, yet none of them were completely safe and nearly painless to use either.

-The late 19th century brought the invention of safety razors, however these were still only common for male usage.
+The late 19th century brought the invention of safety razors; however, these were still only common for male usage.
 Eventually, women started to adopt razors for shaving hair as they were cheaper, safer, and nearly painless to use when compared to other methods popular during that time.
-Later between the 1920s and 1930s, the trend of shorter clothes kept gaining more popularity and sleeveless dresses with shorter hemlines became the current fashion.
-This made women crave smooth hairless skin even more.
-Companies took benefit of this opportunity and advertisements for razors and depilatory could be seen everywhere, featuring pictures of beautiful women with smooth skin.
-Around this time, Gillette introduced the first razor in 1915 that was designed specifically for women, named the Milady Decollette.
+Later, between the 1920s and 1930s, the trend of shorter clothes kept gaining more popularity, and sleeveless dresses with shorter hemlines became the current fashion.
+This made women crave smooth, hairless skin even more.
+Companies took advantage of this opportunity, and advertisements for razors and depilatory products could be seen everywhere, featuring pictures of beautiful women with smooth skin.
+Around this time, Gillette introduced the first razor in 1915, which was designed specifically for women.
+It was named the Milady Decollette.
 All of this reinforced the idea even further that hairlessness was an essential element of “modern” feminine beauty.

 Part 2: When should girls start shaving